One Way Out (Allman Brothers Band album)

 One Way Out is a live album by the Allman Brothers Band.
 It is the first live album to feature Warren Haynes and Derek Trucks together, although both had appeared separately on previous live albums.
 It was recorded during the group's annual Beacon Theatre run in New York City on March 25 and 26, 2003, and released a year later.
-This would be the final album released by the band before they disbanded in 2014.
+This would be the final non-archival album released by the band before they disbanded in 2014.

 The live version of "Instrumental Illness" was nominated for Best Rock Instrumental Performance at the 47th Annual Grammy Awards, but it lost to "Mrs. O'Leary's Cow" by Brian Wilson.